Posnick/Drone_Delivery_Manager/README.md

-The project implements the 3-layers model in C#.NET.
+This C#.NET project follows a three-layer architecture.

+The presentation layer is implemented using WPF.
+The business logic layer handles all core operations.
+The data access layer (DAL) is implemented in two versions.
+The first version stores data in memory using lists, meaning all data is lost when the application closes.
+The second version stores data in XML files, allowing data to persist between sessions.

-The presentation layer implemented in WPF.
-We build two user interfaces, one for the customer and one for the managers.
-The customer can see his parcels and add new parcels to send.
+The application provides two user interfaces: one for customers and one for administrators.

-The manager (admin) can see the lists of all drones in the company, all base-stations, customers, amd parcels list.
-In each list he can choose one item in the list and display his extend details.

-Also, we implements the DAL twice.
-In one implementation we store all the data in lists, therefore all the details delete every time we close the project.
-The second implementation we save all the data in xml files to make sure we don't lose any data every time we close the project.
+In the customer interface, users can view their parcels and send new parcels.

+In the admin interface, users can view lists of drones, base stations, customers, and parcels.
+From each list, a specific item can be selected to view detailed information.

-We implement the Factory design pattern to control on those two implemetation, and to switch between the implementation you just need to change the 3-rd line in 'dal-config.xml' to the relevant elements there.
+The project uses the Factory design pattern to manage the two DAL implementations.
+To switch between them, edit the dal-config.xml file and update the third line to match the desired implementation.

-In the project we also create a simulator to simulate a life-sycle of one drone in the company.
-To turn on the simulator you first need to:

-Login as admin.
-Select 'Drone list'.
-Select one drone. (duble click)
-Click on the 'simulator' button.
-The simulator work with BackgroundWorker.
+A drone simulator is included to simulate the life cycle of a drone.
+The simulator uses a BackgroundWorker.
+To activate the simulator, log in as admin, go to the drone list, double-click a drone, and click the "Simulator" button.

-For fluent use in the xml DAL implementation, we recommend you to first click on the 'reset' button on the main window and restart the project.
+When using the XML-based DAL, it is recommended to press the "Reset" button on the main window and restart the project before continuing.

+Login credentials are as follows:
-The user names and paswords: for customers: usernames - customer0, customer1, etc. and the passwords is the same as the usernames. for managers its: admin for the username and password.
+For customers, usernames are customer0, customer1, and so on.
+The password is the same as the username.

-The VIP button is for login without username and password (for debugging uses).

-Hope you will like this.
+For admin, both the username and password are "admin".